-192 3 Brief description of terminology used in this paper
+3 Brief description of terminology used in this paper

-The final destination for the data recovered here is the MagIC database, as such 193 this paper's data files are formatted to be consistent with the nomenclature used in the 194 MagIC database (adopted from the paleomagnetism community).
-This nomenclature is 195 slightly different from the definitions traditionally used by archaeologists (Table 1).
-The 196 MagIC database understands a site as a heated feature with uniform magnetic proper-197 ties and a single age (Tauxe et al., 2016).
-An example of a paleomagnetic site would be 198 a single lava flow.
-Applied to archaeology, this nomenclature most closely aligns with 199 the archaeological definition of a feature (e.g. hearths).
-The use of the MagIC definition 200 of site eliminates the potential age ambiguity associated with the archaeological defini-201 tion of a site, due to generational reuse and reoccupation.
-202
+The final destination for the data recovered here is the MagIC database, as such this paper's data files are formatted to be consistent with the nomenclature used in the MagIC database (adopted from the paleomagnetism community).
+This nomenclature is slightly different from the definitions traditionally used by archaeologists (Table 1).
+The MagIC database understands a site as a heated feature with uniform magnetic proper-

-MagIC definition Geologic example Archaeodirectional application (this archive) Geographical location with several different aged sites Stratigraphic section Archaeological site Feature whose magnetic properties and age are expected to be uniform A single lava flow Archaeological feature (e.g. hearth) Piece of material collected from a single site Multi-centimeter drilled cylinder of lava Plaster cube encasing burned material Piece that was measured Standard 1-inch paleomagnetic core Subdivisions of the material ^{a} Larger geographic area encompassing multiple locations Maui Island, Hawaii Mesa Verde National Park Geographical location with several different aged sites Feature whose magnetic properties and age are expected to be uniform Piece of material collected from a single site Piece that was measured Larger geographic area encompassing multiple Geographical location with several different aged sitesStratigraphic sectionFeature whose magnetic properties and age are expected to be uniformA single lava flowPiece of material collected from a single siteMulti-centimeter drilled cylinder of lavaPiece that was measuredStandard 1-inch paleomagnetic coreLarger geographic area encompassing multipleMaui Island, Hawaii
+MagIC definition Geologic example Archaeodirectional application (this archive) Geographical location with several different aged sites Stratigraphic section Archaeological site Feature whose magnetic properties and age are expected to be uniform A single lava flow Archaeological feature (e.g. hearth) Piece of material collected from a single site Multi-centimeter drilled cylinder of lava Plaster cube encasing burned material Piece that was measured Standard 1-inch paleomagnetic core Subdivisions of the material <math>a</math> Larger geographic area encompassing multiple locations Maui Island, Hawaii Mesa Verde National Park Geographical location with several different aged sites Feature whose magnetic properties and age are expected to be uniform Piece of material collected from a single site Piece that was measured Larger geographic area encompassing multiple Geographical location with several different aged sitesStratigraphic sectionFeature whose magnetic properties and age are expected to be uniformA single lava flowPiece of material collected from a single siteMulti-centimeter drilled cylinder of lavaPiece that was measured Larger geographic area encompassing multipleStandard 1-inch paleomagnetic core a In this study, no original plaster cubes (samples) were subdivided into specimens; as such, the MagIC sample and specimen names are equivalent.
+For simplicity, in this study, the MagIC sample table reports the interpreted vector direction in geographic coordinates, transformed using the field azimuth and dip.
+The MagIC specimen table reports the interpreted vector direction in the same coordinate system as the measurements.